How Does a Professional Remodeling Contractor become a Certified Remodeler?

-- In most cases, the candidate has joined a local study group and spent eight to twelve weeks preparing for the following written examination according to a prescribed method of study prepared by the University of Illinios.
+- In most cases, the candidate has joined a local study group and spent eight to twelve weeks preparing for the following written examination according to a prescribed method of study prepared by the University of Illinois.

 - Take a full day written examination administered by NARI covering 18 different subject areas including: business management, building codes and construction law, safety, plans and specification as well as twelve technical skills areas.

-- A five person Certification Board panel reviews the complete record/ file of each candidate consisting of their Qualification Matrix and written examination results and decides on the appropriateness of granting the CR designation to each individual based on past standards of performance, integrity and knowledge
+- A five person Certification Board panel reviews the complete record/ file of each candidate consisting of their Qualification Matrix and written examination results and decides on the appropriateness of granting the CR designation to each individual based on past standards of performance, integrity and knowledge.

 What Does Certification Mean to the Homeowner?

-A professional remodeling contractor Certified by the National Assocation of the Remodeling Industry has a track record of ethical standards in business.
+A professional remodeling contractor Certified by the National Association of the Remodeling Industry has a track record of ethical standards in business.
 NARI Certification is also evidence that the contractor is a professional and is competent in the performance of remodeling projects.
 The homeowner, when dealing with a NARI Certified remodeling contractor, is assured that the contractor is: